IMPACT FACTOR 3.24

 9 out of 63 Agriculture, Dairy and Animal Science

-animal announces move to Gold Open Access and launch of new publishing agreement with Elsevier
+animal moves to Gold Open Access and announces new publishing agreement with Elsevier

-All articles submitted from 4th July 2020 onwards will be published under a Creative Commons Licence.
-The advantage of a Creative Commons licence is that all articles published in the journal will be freely available to users to view, download and share.
+All articles published after 1st January 2021 will be published under the Creative Commons Attribution License.
+The advantage of a Creative Commons Licence is that all articles published in the journal will be freely available to users to view, download and share.